iamtheyammer/branch-env-vars/README.md

       # this is a comment! (of course, we support empty lines!)
       # you can also set special values, like the following

-      !pr:this is the value if we are building a PR !pr>basebranch:this is the value if we are building a PR off basebranch !pr>feature/*:this is the value if we are building a PR off any branch that starts with feature/ !pr>feature/**/tested:yep, pr's support glob patterns too, but, again * performs identically to **
+      !pr:this is the value if we are building a PR (and we don't match any more specific patterns) !pr>basebranch:this is the value if we are building a PR off basebranch !pr>feature/*:this is the value if we are building a PR off any branch that starts with feature/ !pr>feature/**/tested:yep, pr's support glob patterns too, but, again * performs identically to **

       !tag:this is the value if we are building a tag !default:this is the default value. leaving this out is fine, but the variable might be empty. see bevSetEmptyVars.
+      *:avoid this!! read the Wildcards section!!
     STATIC_VAR: 'i am a static env var. static vars may not contain line breaks.'
     I_AM_SECRET: |
       master:${{ secrets.I_AM_SECRET_PROD }}